Dey Street Books | 2019

 But keep in mind that Douglas is not glorifying, sympathizing or sensationalizing the crimes and killers.
 This is about honesty and psychology – the down and dirty truth of why someone did a fucked up thing and what that means for identification, motive, future prevention and even rehabilitation.

-What you get here is a deep dive into four killers.
+What you get in this book is a deep dive into four killers.
 It is not a general study on profiling.
-Douglas opens up his archives to give full, immersive accounts of four very specific cases that have had a profound effect on him as a law enforcement agent, and also as a human.
+Douglas opens up his archives to give full, immersive accounts of four very specific cases that have had a profound effect on him as a law enforcement agent, and also as a human being.

 The point is to discover the trigger, the patterns, the motives and the reasons why a person could end up doing something “evil.”
 Douglas takes you from the basic outline of the crime, down to the gritty details of the killer’s personality, connecting the dots through interviews, evidence and crime scene information.
 Douglas takes his time trying to get the killer to open up, to help them find their way to identifying their own motivations.